What is FRCS VMS Phase 3?

 The FiscoBridge Sales Data Controller works with POS systems that can send invoice data to a local API.
 Your POS sends the invoice to FiscoBridge, FiscoBridge fiscalizes it, and the POS receives the fiscalized invoice data back — ready to print on the receipt.

-View Sales Data Controller for Fiji VMS complianceCloud POS
+View Sales Data Controller for Fiji VMS complianceFiscoBridge Desktop POS

 Best for: simple online invoice issuing

-FiscoBridge Cloud POS can be used when a business does not want to build or modify its own POS software.
+FiscoBridge Web Invoicing can be used when a business does not want to build or modify its own POS software.
 It is suitable for simple invoice issuing workflows and businesses that want a cloud-first approach with no on-premise installation.

-View Cloud POS for Fiji businessesXero and MYOB Integrations
+View Web Invoicing for Fiji businessesXero and Odoo Integrations

-Best for: businesses that already invoice in Xero or MYOB
+Best for: businesses that already invoice in Xero or Odoo

 Best for: POS vendors, ERP, hotels, software companies